f-inc/dynamic/packages/python/dynamic/README.md

 #### File-based routing

+**Disclaimer**: Streaming agents are not yet supported in file-based routing as this approach to file-based routing may change.

 This routing builds the routes based on the files given under the `routes` folder.
 Similar to frameworks like Next.js, the endpoint of the route is based on the file name.

 `./routes/foo/bar` &rarr; `/foo/bar`